 Reach out to your entire facebook friends list and see who would be interested in your blog.
 Message each person personally.
 What’s the worst that happens.
 Someone you barely spoke to in high school says No?
 BooHoo.
 Next.

 You could easily get your first 100 subscribers from doing that tactic alone.
 Then you can start working on getting your first 1,000 subscribers by posting on social media.
 Create a landing page that gets people to sign up for your list before you start posting.
 Share some of your posts with that list.
-Create a free small email course, or send out an ebook.
+Create a free small email course, or send out a free product as an incentive.

 It may take months or even years before you see a profit from your business.
 I personally have not seen profit, yet.
 I’m a new blogger, and I hope one day to update this post and say, “Hell yea, I’m living the life I want.”